> Tony Rose > Songs > Tavistock Goosey Fair

 Trevor Crozier sang Tavistock Goosey Fayre in 1977 on his album Trouble Over Bridgwater.

-Jim Causley sang Tavistock Goozey Fair on his 2021 album Devonshire Roses.
-He noted:
+Jim Causley sang Tavvystock Goozey Vair on his 2021 album Devonshire Roses and on his 2023 CD Songs of Dartmoor where he noted:

 Tony Rose sings Tavistock Goosey Fair